nbuchwitz/check_pve/README.md

   --ignore-service NAME
-                        Ignore service NAME in checks --ignore-disk NAME    Ignore disk NAME in health check -w TRESHOLD_WARNING, --warning TRESHOLD_WARNING
+                        Ignore service NAME in checks --ignore-disk NAME    Ignore disk NAME in health check -w THRESHOLD_WARNING, --warning THRESHOLD_WARNING
-                        Warning treshold for check value -c TRESHOLD_CRITICAL, --critical TRESHOLD_CRITICAL
+                        Warning threshold for check value -c THRESHOLD_CRITICAL, --critical THRESHOLD_CRITICAL
-                        Critical treshold for check value -M                    Values are shown in MB (if available).
-Tresholds are also treated as MB values
-  -V MIN_VERSION, --min-version MIN_VERSION
+                        Critical threshold for check value -M                    Values are shown in MB (if available).
+Thresholds are also treated as MB values -V MIN_VERSION, --min-version MIN_VERSION
                         The minimal pve version to check for.
 Any version lower than this will return CRITICAL.

 ```

 ## Examples